EngineRoom

 Click to Download Data File

 Nested Terms are used when the levels of one of the factors in your model is part or reliant upon the levels of another factor.
-An example would be workers on particular shifts, or classrooms in particular schools.
+In this example, which rack the bread is baked on depends on both the oven and the rack (e.g. the top rack of oven A is not the same as the top rack of oven B).
+Thus we say that "rack is nested in oven".

 The first screen of the General Linear Modeling tool which shows directions to drag and drop continuous and categorical variables onto the study.

-2. Click on the Data Source then drag the variables Brand and City onto the categorical variables dropzone.
-Drag the variables Cost and Taxes onto the Continuous Variable dropzone.
+2. Click on the Data Source then drag the variables Oven and Rack onto the Categorical Variables Dropzone.
+Drag the variables Temperature (F) and Time (min) onto the Continuous Variable Dropzone.

-3. Drag on the variable Spend onto the Response Variable dropzone.
+3. Drag on the variable Weight (g) onto the Response Variable Dropzone.

 4. Leave the Basic Setup options as they are, and click on "Advanced Setup."